apache/flink/docs/dev/table/connect.md

                                                       -- between retries
   'connector.connection-path-prefix' = '/v1'          -- optional: prefix string to be added to every
                                                       -- REST communication

+  'format.type' = 'json'                              -- required: specify the table format that elasticsearch connector need, ...                                                 -- supported table formats is only JSON.
+To get more information, please
+                                                      -- refer section Table format.
 )
 {% endhighlight %}
 </div>